freedomofpress/securedrop/docs/install.md

 The `Viewing Station` will be air-gapped (never connected to the Internet) and will run the [Tails operating system](https://tails.boum.org/).
 Because Tails is a live GNU/Linux distribution that runs off of removable media, this computer does not need a hard drive.

 You will need to create an PGP keypair for the SecureDrop application.
 When sources upload documents, they get encrypted to this public key.
 Journalists use this secret key to decrypt these documents on the `Viewing Station`.
 Additionally, you will add the personal PGP public keys for each journalist to this computer.
-After a journalist is done viewing documents and ready to move them to their `Journalist Workstation` to finish work before publication, you will encrypt the documents with the journalist's public key.
+After a journalist is done viewing documents and ready to move them to their `Journalist Workstation` to finish work before publication, you will encrypt the documents with the journalist's personnel public key.

 ### Remove Hard Drive

-Turn off the laptop you want to use for the `Viewing Station`.
+Turn off the laptop you want to use for the `Air-Gapped Viewing Station`.
 Physically open up the laptop to remove the hard drive.
 The directions are different depending on the make and model of the laptop you're using, but in general it requires using a small phillips head screwdriver.
 Once you have removed the hard drive, re-assemble the laptop.

 ### Download, Install and Configure Tails

 If you already have a Tails Live USB, you can skip to the fourth step, where you configure the persistent volume.

 * Visit [the Tails website](https://tails.boum.org/download/index.en.html) for instruction on downloading, verifying, and burning a Tails DVD.
-* After burning Tails to a DVD, boot to it on the `Viewing Station` laptop.
+* After burning Tails to a DVD, boot to it on the `Air-Gapped Viewing Station` laptop.
 If this laptop does not have a DVD drive, use an external DVD drive.
 * Once you've booted into the Live DVD, you should create a Live USB stick with the USB drive set aside for Tails.
-Reboot the `Viewing Station` laptop into that Live USB drive.
+Reboot the `Air-Gapped Viewing Station` laptop into that Live USB drive.
 * Configure a Persistent Volume.
 Use the Persistent Volume passphrase that you generated at the beginning of the installation process.
 Make sure that the Persistent Volume includes "Personal Data" and "GnuPG".
 Tails offers [instructions for configuring the Persistent Volume](https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html).

-Reboot the `Viewing Station` laptop and boot into the Tails Live USB again to continue with the setup.
+Reboot the `Air-Gapped Viewing Station` laptop and boot into the Tails Live USB again to continue with the setup.

 ### Generate PGP Key and Import Journalist Public Keys

-In order to avoid transfering plaintext files between the `Viewing Station` and `Journalist Workstations`, each journalist should have their own personal PGP key.
+In order to avoid transfering plaintext files between the `Air-Gapped Viewing Station` and `Journalist Workstations`, each journalist should have their own personal PGP key.
 Start by copying all of the journalists' public keys to a USB stick.
 Plug this into the `Viewing Station` running Tails and open the file manager.
 Double-click on each public key to import it.
 If the public key isn't importing, try renaming it to end in ".asc".

 ![Importing Journalist PGP Keys](/images/install/viewing1.jpg)